eduquiroz22/my-portfolio/README.md

   Performed data analysis on the CCN10 test provided by the ESA, contributing to the validation of Gaia's sensor performance through astrometric and photometric testing.

 - **Tools Used**:
-  Python, Astropy, TOPCAT, data analysis techniques.
+  Python, Pandas, Numpy, LMFIT package, data analysis techniques.

 ---